ADGEfficiency/energy-py-linear/README.md

 ### Examples

-Examples are given as independent scripts in `./examples`:
+Examples as independent scripts are `./examples`:

 ```shell
 $ ls ./examples